 Tunao uses a kind of red traditional rice vinegar which gives the rice a sharper taste.
 Tunao specializes in tuna, so ordering the tuna nigiri platter of 20 pieces at ¥4,980 is a sure bet.
 The assortment comes with the three basic types of sashimi toppings: lean tuna, medium fatty tuna and fatty tuna.
 In general the fattier the piece is, the more expensive it is.
 You also get negitoro (shredded tuna with leek) and some torch-grilled pieces.
 Tunao is quite tourist-friendly as there are many pictures on the wall showing what you can order.
 Anyone of their donburi (sashimi topped bowl of rice) are absolutely amazing as well.
 Every ingredient is carefully selected from the market!

 Mantenzushi is located at a 5-minute walk from the South Exit of the JR Tokyo Station.
 In a warm, relaxing traditional atmosphere.
 There are two tables for four and a counter from which you can see the chef making the sushi.
 For the price, Mantenzushi's quality of sushi is difficult to beat!
-You can have a lunch set for ¥3,000 and a sublime evening set costs only ¥6,000 yen.
+You can have a lunch set for ¥3,000 and a sublime evening set costs only ¥6,000.
 The restaurant has good sake and many customers enjoy having their set with a nice cold beer.
 You might be able to get a seat without a reservation for lunch but for dinner, it is strongly recommended that you make one.

 The high-end sushi restaurants are ones held by chefs that certainly have a certain prestige.
 Most of the time, they are small places with only a few counter seats, so they are not the kind of restaurant you can go to in large groups.
 Reservations are usually needed to enter.

 The owner is the very famous sushi master Jiro Ono, and this branch is operated by his son Takashi who has earned the honor of receiving two Michelin stars for his cuisine.
 You can only have the omakase set here which consists of 20 pieces of sushi.
 There is no need to dip your pieces into soy sauce as each individual piece is brushed with the perfect amount of sauce before being served.
-One thing all customers going to this store should remember is that customers are expected to focus on eating the sushi and to eat quickly.
+One thing all customers going to this prestigious restaurant should remember is that patrons are expected to focus on eating the sushi and to eat quickly.
 This is the tradition of Edo-style sushi.
 The restaurant recommends green tea with your meal instead of sake.
 Expect to pay around ¥25,000.

 Jiro Ono is a living legend.
 He's referred to as the "sushi no kamisama" in Japan, which translates to sushi God.
-Born in 1925, he still operates his restaurant in Ginza which has earned the highest distinction of getting three Michelin stars.
-His sushis are simple yet quite arguably reach perfection.
+Born in 1925, he still operates his restaurant in Ginza, downtown Tokyo, which has earned the highest distinction of getting three Michelin stars.
+His sushi pieces are simple yet quite arguably reach perfection.
 He's been credited with inventing some of his own techniques in the preparation.
 The bill for the omakase course will be about ¥30,000, and the dining experience will only last about 30 minutes.
 To enjoy the best sushi, it has to be eaten quickly according to Ono.
 The restaurant is located on the basement floor of a building at a 1-minute walk from the C6 Exit of the Ginza Station.

-Sushi Saito is another member of the three Michelin stars family.
+Sushi Saito is another member of the three Michelin stars family of Tokyo sushi restaurants.
 Located near the Roppongi Itchome station, you absolutely need a reservation for this restaurant as it is one of the most famous in Japan.
 What makes this place so great is simply a combination of the outstanding cutting technique of the fish by sushi master Takashi Saito, the perfect temperature of the pieces of sushi when they are served, the perfect degree of salt and acidity content of the rice and every other detail that goes into the artful preparation of exquisite sushi.
 It is occasionally possible to have an omakase set during the lunch hour for less than ¥15,000.
 Evening prices go over ¥20,000.

 Conveyor belt sushi, otherwise known as sushi train restaurants, or "kaiten sushi" in Japanese, are ones where the sushi are sent to each table or counter seat by a small revolving conveyor belt.
 It's quite a fun experience to do!
 You can sometimes shout out to the chef what item you want, or you can just take the plate that tickles your fancy when it passes near you.